felinto-dev/hxl-hashtag-chooser-bot/README.md

 This project was based on the [hxl-hashtag-chooser](https://github.com/HXLStandard/hxl-hashtag-chooser) done by [@davidmegginson](https://github.com/davidmegginson).
 I also thank [@fititnt](https://github.com/fititnt) for his tips and advice and for helping me in the elaboration of this project.

 # ⚖️ License
 This program is licensed under the GPL license.
 Derived works must handle the GPL license as well.
 If you don't agree, try a non-GPL alternative.
 A copy of the GPL license is included in the license.txt file.
-Use with good cheer.